armonic/armonic/doc/source/variable.rst

      'value': None,
      'xpath': None}

-These extra infos can be used in clients that consume the :class:`mss.lifecycle.Lifecycle` API.
+These extra infos can be used in clients that consume the :class:`armonic.lifecycle.Lifecycle` API.